 8. Hopestill (?-between 1675 and 1681), married Taylor

 9. Joseph (?- 1682 + ); mentioned in will; no other record

 **The discovery of the direct line from Holmes to Abraham Lincoln was made by Wilbur Nelson, who published a small booklet on the subject: Obadiah Holmes,Ancestor and Prototype of Abraham Lincoln (Newport, 1932).
-The chart below is found on page 156.
+The chart was found on page 156.

-***James B. Hedges, The Browns of Providence Plantations: Colonial Years (Cambridge, Mass.,1952).
-A portion of the chart found on p.21 is given below:
+***James B. Hedges, The Browns of Providence Plantations: Colonial Years (Cambridge, Mass., 1952).
+A portion of the chart found on p.21

 By the end of the nineteenth century, at least one dozen “Obadiah Brown’s” occur in this lineage; see [A. I. Bulkley], Chad Browne Memorial . . .
 I638-1888 (Brooklyn, 1888).

-The article starts with information on Richard Saltar and continues to the Bowne family and then to John Bowne's wife's family, the Holmeses.
+The article starts with information on Richard Saltar and continues to the Bowne family and then to John Bowne’s wife’s family, the Holmes’s.